 If you’re a software engineer seeking employment, you’ve probably noticed that many job postings in the US and Europe exclude international job applicants.
 They filter out anyone who doesn’t have a visa or isn’t in the company’s timezone.
 If you are applying for jobs aboard, you want to filter out these job ads to focus only on companies that will take your application seriously (and not waste your time!).

 To help you make well-informed decisions about potential moves, the site also provides details of the cities and countries tied to job opportunities.
-The platform even offers a net salary calculator to determine how much you’ll be making abroad.
+The platform even offers Cost of Living guides and net salary calculators to determine how much you’ll be making abroad.

 Exploring IT jobs with relocation packages on the site is a good place to start.
 But, if that’s too steep of a starting point, you can always read the stories from fellow techies who successfully relocated.